cyberman54/ESP32-Paxcounter/README.md

 If your device has a fixed DEVEUI enter this in your local loraconf.h file.
 During compile time this DEVEUI will be grabbed from loraconf.h and inserted in the code.

 If your device has silicon **Unique ID** which is stored in serial EEPROM Microchip 24AA02E64 you don't need to change anything.
 The Unique ID will be read during startup and DEVEUI will be generated from it, overriding settings in loraconf.h.

+If your device has a **real time clock** date/time of rtc will be updated bei either LoRaWAN network or GPS time (if present).

 # Building